insight-platform/Savant/docs/adapters.md

 - `ZMQ_ENDPOINT` - adapter output (should be equal to the configured framework input) ZeroMQ socket endpoint; default is `ipc:///tmp/zmq-sockets/input-video.ipc`;
 - `ZMQ_TYPE` - adapter output ZeroMQ socket type; default is `DEALER`, also can be set to `PUB` or `REQ` as well;
 - `ZMQ_BIND` - adapter output ZeroMQ socket bind/connect mode (the bind mode is when set to `True`); default is `False`;
+- `SYNC_OUTPUT` - flag indicates the need to send frames from source synchronously (i.e. at the source file rate); default is `False`;
+- `SYNC_DELAY` - delay in seconds before sending frames; useful when the source has B-frames to avoid sending frames in batches; default is `0`;
+- `CALCULATE_DTS` - flag indicates whether the adapter should calculate DTS for frames; set this flag when the source has B-frames; default is `False`;
 - `FPS_PERIOD_FRAMES` - number of frames between FPS reports; default is `1000`;
 - `FPS_PERIOD_SECONDS` - number of seconds between FPS reports; default is `None`;
 - `FPS_OUTPUT` - path to the file where the FPS reports will be written; default is `stdout`.